 or use your RCU HSA Check Card at your doctor's office, pharmacy, or anywhere else you make medical payments or purchases.
 The account

 must be a single account, but a named power-of-attorney can also access

 Visit the IRS website on Health Savings Accounts.

 RCU will provide your first 50 checks free.
 These RCU standard blue checks will include Health Savings Account printed above the signature line to make it easy to differentiate between your HSA account and another RCU checking account.

-You will also receive an RCU Check Card with Health Savings Account added to the name section to help you identify the card.
+You will also receive a FREE RCU Check Card with Health Savings Account added to the name section to help you identify the card.
 You may withdraw funds directly from your HSA using an ATM, but you will not be able to make deposits through an ATM.

 We also offer free CompuTeller, online banking and Bill Pay services to Members with a Health Savings Account.
 Transfers can be made through CompuTeller and online banking.
 Transfers made online will register under the current year.